 We recently headed to the Big Apple with big hopes of seeing it all.
-When we were researching the sights around the city, we had a hard time visualizing distances and weren’t sure what we’d accomplish in our short visit in the city before heading upstate.
+When we were researching the sights around the city, we had a hard time visualizing distances and weren’t sure what we’d accomplish in our short visit to the city before heading upstate.

 Of course, with only 24 hours, you’ll barely have time to scrape the surface, but what exactly can you see in 24 hours in New York City?

-In this article I’m going to list everything that we managed to take in on our recent trip to New York City and hopefully it will give you an idea of what you’ll be able to cover in a day.
+In this article, I’m going to list everything that we managed to take in on our recent trip to New York City and hopefully it will give you an idea of what you’ll be able to cover in a day.

 I recommend staying at a hotel in Lower Manhattan and branching out from there to see all of the sites around the area.
 We stayed at the W New York – Downtown and found its central location to be the perfect base for our explorations around the city.
 The staff were young and the hotel was very chic – make sure to check out their onsite lounge with live music!